IRTF-PEARG/draft-ip-address-privacy/draft-irtf-pearg-ip-address-privacy-considerations.md

 content is added.

 Tracking of IP addresses is common place on the Internet today, and falls roughly into two broad categories.
-The first is profiling, the creation of interest profiles for a given user to serve them relevant advertisements.
+The first is personalization, the tailoring of content for a given user.
 The second is anti-abuse: e.g. anti-fraud, DDoS management, and child protection activities.
-The latter includes uses of IP addresses to determine "reputation"
-{{!RFC5782}} in conjunction with other signals to protect against malicious traffic, since these addresses are usually a relatively stable identifier of a request's origin.
+The latter includes uses of IP addresses to determine "reputation" {{!RFC5782}} in conjunction with other signals to protect against malicious traffic, since these addresses are usually a relatively stable identifier of a request's origin.
 Servers use these reputations in determining whether or not a given packet, connection, or flow likely corresponds to malicious traffic.
 In addition, IP addresses are used in investigating past events and attributing responsibility.

-Profiling users based on their IP addresses has clear privacy implications ({{WEBTRACKING1}}, {{WEBTRACKING2}}), e.g. user fingerprinting and cross-site identity linking.
+Personalizing content based on the user's IP address has clear privacy implications ({{WEBTRACKING1}}, {{WEBTRACKING2}}), e.g. user fingerprinting and cross-site identity linking.
 Many technologies exist today that allow users to obfuscate their external IP address to avoid such tracking,